dorina-adina/To_Do_List_App_backend/README.md

 **Upload and Download**

-A user can keep his information secret by hidding them into an image.The application allows users to upload images and optionally hide a secret message inside the image.
+A user can keep his information secret by hidding them into an image.The application allows users to upload images and hide a secret message inside the image.
 When the image is downloaded, the hidden message can be extracted.

 Upload process